-here still is a problem with making the risk model logic for these sequences sensitive to the current degree of degradation of the tubes in a specific plant.
-Nearly all PRAs use the same frequency for the spontaneous rupture of a tube during normal operation. those plants with known tube degradation problems should have higher spontaneous rupture frequencies than plants with new SGs and no degradation observed to date.
-However, to some degree, use of the average empirical frequency is justified by our experience that all tube rupture events have been when they occurred.
+The SG flaw distributions used in NUREG-2195 were consistent with operating experience obtained around 2010 and were based on a statistical analysis of replacement SGs with an average operating history of 15 years.
+However, there still is a problem with making the risk model logic for these sequences sensitive to the current degree of degradation of the SG tubes in a specific plant.
+Nearly all PRAs use the same frequency for the spontaneous rupture of a tube during normal operation.
+Based on deterministic approaches and/or fracture mechanics, those plants with known tube degradation problems should have higher spontaneous rupture frequencies than plants with new SGs and no degradation observed to date.
+However, to some degree, the use of the average empirical frequency is justified by our experience that all tube rupture events have been unexpected when they occurred.
 And, it will remain so, because a plant would not knowingly be operated with tubes that had degraded to the point that they cannot withstand three times the stresses of normal operation.
-Even when an inspection has revealed that the factor-of-three margin required by the plant’s licensing basis has not been maintained during a previous operating cycle, it is difficult to relate the degree of degradation to a quantitative increase in the probability that tube degradation would have reached the spontaneous rupture point in that cycle.
-This makes it infeasible to base SDP color on the unquantifiable fluctuations in spontaneous rupture frequency for a specific plant.
-This and other with risk quantification will be discussed in a later section.
+Even when an inspection has revealed that the factor-of-three margin required by the plant’s licensing basis has not been maintained during a previous operating cycle, it is difficult to relate the degree of observed degradation to a quantitative increase in the probability that the tube degradation would have reached the spontaneous rupture point in that cycle.
+This makes it infeasible to base the Significance Determination Process (SDP) color on the unquantifiable fluctuations in spontaneous rupture frequency for a specific plant.
+This and other challenges with risk quantification will be discussed in a later section.

 0308.03J-03 TUBE INTEGRITY REQUIREMENTS

-S tube integrity
+The SG tube integrity is maintained by meeting the performance criteria for tube structural integrity, accident induced leakage integrity, and operational leakage, as defined in the technical specifications.

+The operational experience of the first generation SGs in the US, with Alloy 600 mill-annealed tubing, showed high susceptibility to pitting, wastage, and stress corrosion cracking.
+Changes to primary and secondary chemistry programs, along with thermally treating the Alloy 600 tubing, resulted in much better performance in the second generation of SGs installed in the US.
+Replacement SGs with Alloy 690 thermally treated tubing were first installed in the US fleet in 1989, and to date, the tubing in these SGs has had excellent in-service results, with tube wear being the only observed degradation mechanism.

-recognized that the technical specifications To address these shortcomings, the industry developed a variety of technical guidelines on matters related to maintaining steam generator tube integrity (References 1–6), NEI 97-06, “Steam Generator Tube Integrity Program.”
-This initiative the industry guidelines into a performance-based program for ensuring tube integrity.
-Under this approach, the condition of the tubing periodically assessed relative to performance criteria that are commensurate with tube integrity and with the current plant licensing bases.
-The performance criteria technical specifications include:
+With three different tubing alloys in service that have significant differences in performance, it was recognized in the 1990s that the prescriptive technical specifications in use were not well suited to the wide variety of tubing performance and ineffective at ensuring tube integrity was being maintained between inspections.
+To address these shortcomings, the industry developed a variety of technical guidelines on matters related to maintaining steam generator tube integrity (References 1–6), which are implemented through NEI 97-06, the “Steam Generator Tube Integrity Program.”
+This initiative integrated the industry guidelines into a performance-based program for ensuring tube integrity that provided the flexibility to maintain tube integrity across a wide range of SG performance.
+Under this approach, the condition of the tubing is periodically assessed relative to performance criteria that are commensurate with tube integrity and with the current plant licensing bases.
+The new tube integrity performance criteria were adopted in the standard technical specifications in 2005 and include:

-Structural Integrity Performance Criteri:
+Structural Integrity Performance Criterion: